abs-tudelft/fletcher/examples/sum/README.md

 This is a simple example with the goal of getting first-time users of Fletcher started with a project.
-The core of this example is an accumulator that sums all integers in a given Arrow column.
+The core of this example is an accumulator that sums all integers in a given Arrow Array.

 Be sure to read the sources as well, they contain useful hints.